From Trash to Treasure

 I spoke with Dee Hunter, owner of Rooted Curbside Compost, to ask all my burning questions about running a composting business.
 Dee offers services to residential and commercial clients in the Madison area who are looking to reduce the organic waste that they send to the landfill.
 She then turns this waste into nutrient-rich compost on her farm in Barneveld, Wisconsin.

-buy amoxicillin antibiotics online uk http://lushlife001.com/urban/ Tell me a little bit about yourself and what led you to start Rooted Curbside Compost.
+why not try these out Tell me a little bit about yourself and what led you to start Rooted Curbside Compost.

 Dee: I am an entrepreneur.
 I'm always looking for things to make money and this presented itself.
 I actually just bought the business back in August.

 With it being green and sustainable and having so many avenues and options to grow the business is what attracted me to this particular area.

 Also, Madison had just quit Dane County's composting program that they were piloting.
 That went by the wayside, so that left more avenues for our business to pick up more clients and to help keep [food waste] out of the landfill.

 purchase tinidazole online How and when did you first learn about composting?

 Dee: Oh boy, years ago...
 I couldn't even tell you an exact date to be honest.
 We have a farm.
 We raise beef cattle.
 We have pigs and whatnot, so composting has obviously been something we've been doing for years.

 Some people are turned off by the idea of composting because they think it will be gross and smelly.
 What do you have to say to those people?